JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-12/check-well-what-a-file-really-is-in-web-app/index.md

 Hello everyone,

-Do you know the magic number and it is useful for?
+Do you know the magic number and what is it useful for?

 You can find it in the first two bytes of a binary file and it tells what file you have in your hands.